 Disclosure: This site contains affiliate links; I may earn a tiny commission from purchases.

-I lived there for ~19 years, husband (we’ll call him Mr. Jupiter) lived there for about 11 years.
+I lived there for ~19 years, my husband (Mister Jupiter) lived there for about 11 years.
 We both graduated from Lubbock High School, as did Buddy Holly, and moved away before we were 20.
 Over the years we have only visited for hours, maybe even days at a time.
 This means that our Lubbock, Texas favorites are a little dated.

 Here are my 5 Favorites in Lubbock, Texas, as if I were organizing a day trip for you: